galaibence/emailer/README.md

 ### Queues

 To not let any messages be lost, the queues need to be highly available and scalable.
-To achieve this, we are going to use an active-active failover, with the messages kept on persistent storage, so upon a failure to the active queueing service, the system can fail over to the other, already warm service, so no downtime is expected, and with the messages persisted, there won't be any delays due to synchronising the messages across the two instances.
+To achieve this, we are going to use an active-active failover with a load balancer, and the messages kept on persistent storage.
+By persisting messages to shared data store, there are no risks of failing to replicate messages over network if the instance is down but the messages not yet synchronised.
+With an active-active failover with load balancing, the load balancer can check the healtiness of the instances and route the requests to the live instance.

 All the configuration for the queues are to be kept in version controlled config files.
 These configuration files are shared across the consumer, the API and the queue cluster, so all are aware of the location of the queues and the SLAs they represent.